 Below we bring you five of the key developments in Trump’s drone war from 2017:

-1. Trump launched two devastating ground raids in Yemen
+1. Trump launched two devastating operations in Yemen

 In January 2017 President Trump launched his first ground raid in Yemen.
 The raid was approved by Trump casually over dinner – a midnight raid and drone strike on the village of al-Ghayil in the Yakla area of Yemen.
 Concerns about the quality of the intelligence and legality of the operation would later prove to be warnings he should have heeded, but President Trump gave the order anyway.